srisainee/HCAHPS-Patient-Survey/README.md

 from matplotlib import pyplot
 ```

 To investigate the relationship between the number of facilities in a state and the average ranking of hospitals in that state, Spearman's correlation test can be used as we are trying to find the relationship between 2 continuous variables.
-The assumption in this case is that the relationship is non linear and not normally distributed.
+The assumption in this case is that the relationship is non-linear and not normally distributed.
 Therefore, Spearman's rank correlation is a suitable choice as it is a non-parametric test that assesses the strength and direction of a monotonic relationship.

 ###### Hypotheses: